How to Get More Google Reviews as a Dentist (2026)

 PMS-triggered sequences

-Connect your automation platform to your practice management software.
-When a patient checks out, the system triggers the review sequence automatically: in-person QR code at checkout, SMS at 30-60 minutes, email at 24 hours.
-Click-based suppression stops the sequence when the patient engages at any step, preventing the over-asking that makes review requests feel like harassment rather than a genuine invitation.
-Exclude emergency visits with unresolved issues, declined treatment appointments, and provider-flagged negative experiences.
+Exclude emergency visits with unresolved issues, declined-treatment appointments, and provider-flagged negative experiences.
 This captures every satisfied patient while protecting your rating from predictably negative responses.
-The goal isn't to avoid all negative reviews (some actually add credibility because a profile with only 5-star ratings looks filtered).
-The goal is to avoid actively requesting reviews from patients you know had a bad experience.
-Running a short post-visit patient survey before triggering the review request lets you filter based on actual satisfaction scores rather than guesswork, routing happy patients to Google and unhappy ones to a private feedback channel.
-Systems integrated with AI reception can also embed review requests into recall and reactivation calls.
+The goal isn't to avoid all negative reviews.
+A profile with only 5-star ratings looks filtered, and the occasional 4-star adds credibility.
+The goal is to avoid actively requesting reviews from patients you already know had a bad experience.
+Some practices route a post-visit satisfaction score through the same workflow, sending high scorers to Google and low scorers to a private feedback form.
+Practices that bundle this with an AI dental receptionist can also fold review requests into recall and reactivation calls without adding front desk work.

 Personalization at scale